wso2/open-healthcare-docs/en/docs/install-and-setup/manual.md

     | Enable or disable the healthcare theme                     | `enable_healthcare_theme`            | `true`        |

-6. Navigate to `<WSO2_OH_APIM_ACC_HOME/bin>` directory and execute the following command.
+5. Navigate to `<WSO2_HC_APIM_ACC_HOME>` directory and execute following command.
 This will copy the artifacts to the WSO2 APIM and add the required configurations.
 ```sh
 ./merge.sh
 ```

-7. Navigate to `<WSO2_APIM_HOME>` directory and execute following command to start the APIM server with WSO2 OH Accelerators.
+6. Navigate to `<WSO2_APIM_HOME>` directory and execute following command to start the APIM server with WSO2 OH Accelerators.
 ```sh
 ./bin/api-manager.sh
 ```